idenfy/CordovaSDK/README.md

 The **IdenfySdkPlugin** is an official Cordova plugin, which provides an easier integration of iDenfy KYC services.

-### 1. Obtaining an authentication token
+### 1. Obtaining an identification token

-The SDK requires token for starting initialization.
+The SDK requires an identification token for starting initialization.
 [Token generation guide](https://github.com/idenfy/Documentation/blob/master/pages/GeneratingIdentificationToken.md)
 ### 2. Adding Idenfy Cordova SDK
 #### 2.1 Availability information & new project setup
 Minimum required versions by the platform: